zeemee/frontend-coding-assignment/README.md

 }
 ```

-### Resources
+### Credits

-The data returned by the public API is based on the free api at [The Cocktail DB](https://www.thecocktaildb.com), because why can't work be fun? :) To run the public API locally, follow the instructions in this [repository](https://github.com/zeemee/zeemee-public-api).
+For your information, the data returned by the public API is based on the data provided by [The Cocktail DB](https://www.thecocktaildb.com), because why can't work be fun? :)

 ### Submission